Our Catholic schools are places where learning is valued, where excellent teaching is encouraged and where high expectations are rewarded.

 Accreditation is based on the Australian Professional Standards for Teachers (APST), which describes what a teacher is expected to know and be able to do across the career stages of:

 Early career teachers commencing in the diocese of Maitland-Newcastle will be provided with a mentor for the period of working towards accreditation as proficient teacher.

 An induction program providing professional development will be in place for a period of two years.
-Staff in the Catholic Schools Office will work with each teacher to actively develop teaching readiness in a supportive professional work environment as they work to complete the accreditation process.
+Education Officers (Teacher Accreditation) in the Catholic Schools Office will support principals and mentors as they work with early career teachers to actively develop teaching knowledge and skills and complete the accreditation process.